-We recently came across a couple of Internet articles about the "Attack of the Zombie Debt," such as this one from Squidoo.com and this article from money.msn.com.
-Despite the eye-catching name, which brings to mind the now popular walking-dead movies from the '60s and '70s, unfortunately Zombie Debt is all too real.
+We recently came across a couple of articles about the "Attack of the Zombie Debt."
+Despite the eye-catching name, which brings to mind the now popular walking-dead movies from the '60s and '70s, unfortunately, Zombie Debt is all too real.

 - What is Zombie Debt?

 Zombie debt is debt that is alive in the eyes of a debt collector, even though it should have died long ago.
 This debt should be "dead" because either the "debtor" filed and completed a bankruptcy, or because the debt has gone unpaid for so long, and is so old, that the statute of limitations (generally four or five years in Nebraska) has expired.
-As the linked articles demonstrate, however, for one reason or another, zombie debt is indeed "alive" in many instances.
+However, for one reason or another, zombie debt is indeed "alive" in many instances.

 - I filed bankruptcy on this zombie debt - What action should I take?

 Review your situation with an experienced consumer bankruptcy lawyer.
 Discuss the zombie debt with the lawyer that filed your bankruptcy, and provide him/her with the name and address of the collection agency trying to collect the debt.
 At Steffens Law Office, when our past bankruptcy clients are attacked by zombie debt, we send a letter to the collection agency informing them that the debt they are trying to collect was discharged in the bankruptcy.
 We take this action without further legal fees.
 If the collection agency ignores our letter, we recommend that our client pursue an action against the unscrupulous debt collector for violation of bankruptcy law.

 - I never filed bankruptcy, but I'm being attack by Zombie Debt that should have died because the statute of limitations expired - what action should I take?